stereolith/podcast-chapterize-eval/README.md

 Script: **transcripts/auto_transcript.py**

-The list of podcasts used for this evaluation that are published wth chapter information can be found in the 'transcribe/auto_transcript.py' file.
+The list of podcasts that are used for this evaluation can be found in the 'transcribe/auto_transcript.py' file.
 Using the `transcribe` subcommand of the podcast-chapterize CLI, transcripts are made for podcast episodes.
 Chapter information is extracted with setting the `-c` option.
 For each episode, the transcript, the chapter information and the language is saved to a json file in the '/transcripts' directory.

+Script: **preprocess_transcritps.py**
+The transcripts are preprocessed in this script.
+To improve performance by reducing redundant tasks, lemmatization and lookup of FastText word vectors is done in bulk before the actual chapterizer process evaluation.
+The resulting transcripts python list object is saved as a pickle file.
+The Dockerfile describes a build process for a docker container that includes that preprocessed data to help run it on other machines.

 ## evaluation process

 Script: **eval_chapterization.py**

-Transcripts are fetched from the json files created in the previous step.
+The transcript data is loaded from the pickle file created in the previous step.
 The following parameters are to be tested and evaluated using the gold standard data:

 - **window_width**: Size (number of tokens) of segment in initial segmentation
+- **savgol params**: Parameters for Savitzky-Golay smoothing filter
-- **savgol window_length**: window_length parameter of Savitzky-Golay filter for smoothing
+    - **savgol_window_length**: window_length parameter for Savitzky-Golay filter
-- **savgol polyorder**: polyorder parameter of Savitzky-Golay filter for smoothing
+    - **savgol polyorder**: polyorder parameter for Savitzky-Golay filter

 - one **document embedding algorithm** needs to be chosen from these options:
     - tf-idf weighted term-document matrix
         - includes parameters: **min-df** and **max-df**
-    - FastText word vectors (sum)
+    - FastText word vectors, sum (ft_sum)
-    - FastText word vectors (average)
+    - FastText word vectors, average (ft_average)
-    - Average of SIF-weighted FastText word vectors
+    - Average of SIF-weighted FastText word vectors (ft_sif_average)

 Using a set of possible values for each parameter of the ChapterizerParameter class, a list of ChapterizerParameter objects that includes all possible parameter combinations is generated.